 27. Stargaze at the Sydney Obervatory

-28. Go skating at Penrith Skatel
+28. Go roller skating

 30. Go bushwalking in the Lane Cove National Park

-32. Try some hardcore Putt Putt Golfing
+32. Try some hardcore putt putt golfing

 33. Head to some of Sydney’s lesser-known beaches for fish + chips